-NOTE 16 - FORGIVENESS OF DEBT:
+NOTE 17 - FORGIVENESS OF DEBT

-The Company negotiated settlements on several old outstanding payables aggregating \$209,372, which are reflected in other income as forgiveness of debt for the year ended December 31, 2004.
+The Company negotiated settlements on several old outstanding payables due. \$209,372 was attributable to these settlements during the year ended December 31, 2004 and are reflected in other income as forgiveness of debt.

-NOTE 17 - SUBSEQUENT EVENTS:
+NOTE 18 - SUBSEQUENT EVENTS